garne041/Faulty-Steel-Plates/README.md

 ## Skills Reviewed:
 ### Experiment Tracking
-Incorporating the preprocessing steps of data cleaning and scaling into the mlflow model Saving PCA variance plots and PCA components csv as artifacts for future reference Converting the PCA transform into an mlflow predict method
+- Incorporating the preprocessing steps of data cleaning and scaling into the mlflow model
+- Saving PCA variance plots and PCA components csv as artifacts for future reference
+- Converting the PCA transform into an mlflow predict method

 ### Establishing Context
-Generating signatures
-- Defining input and output schemas for the model to validate model data before and after training.
-Consistency.
+- Generating signatures to define input and output schemas for the model to validate model data consistency before and after training.
-Generating Conda environment
-- Making sure the same versions of relevant packages are used every time this model is trained or served.
+- Generating Conda environment to make sure the same versions of relevant packages are used every time this model is trained or served.

 ### Model Registry
-Establishing a centralized model store across the entire model lifecycle stage Registering the preprocessing/PCA model as well as the machine learning model Capturing model lineage and metadata
+- Establishing a centralized model store across the entire model lifecycle stage
+- Registering the preprocessing/PCA model as well as the machine learning model
+- Capturing model lineage and metadata
-Tracking model hyperparameters, performance metrics, source code, and artifacts.
+- Tracking model hyperparameters, performance metrics, source code, and artifacts.

 ### Model Deployment for Online Serving
-Updating most recent version and upgrading from Staging to Production Predicting with current model in production
+- Updating most recent version and upgrading from Staging to Production
+- Predicting with current model in production